Key Takeaways

 Potential benefits for utilizing a polyphasic sleep schedule continue to be studied by researchers.
 One study found that frequent wakings during the night resulted in more reports of lucid dreaming .
 Lucid dreaming is the ability to achieve consciousness while asleep, or become aware that you are dreaming during a dream.

 If your goal is to experience lucid dreaming for the first time or increase the number of lucid dreams you have, a polyphasic sleep schedule may be an option for you.
 However, more research is needed.
 Polyphasic sleep schedules and lucid dreaming have not been widely studied, and polyphasic sleep may come with drawbacks.
+For example, REM intrusion, a sensory experience of dreaming during wakefulness, is a common feature of moderate to severe sleep deprivation and can be mistaken for lucid dreaming.

 Increased Memory and Learning

 Polyphasic sleep schedules are marked by their short bursts of sleep throughout the day and night.
 This increase in shorter sleeping periods throughout the day could theoretically impact your ability to stay sharp.
 Sleep helps consolidate and store memories in adults.
-A similar study showed that napping within an hour of learning new words helped young children retain new words for up to a week later .
+One study showed that napping within an hour of learning new words helped young children retain new words for up to a week later .

 Side Effects of Polyphasic Sleep Schedules

-Adequate sleep is essential to overall health at every age.
-Not getting enough sleep can disrupt your body’s natural sleep-wake cycle and have other negative side effects.
-Students, military personnel, medical workers and law enforcement officers are examples of people who may experience disrupted sleep cycles regularly.
+Not getting adequate sleep can disrupt your body’s natural sleep-wake cycle and have other negative side effects.
+Students, military personnel, medical workers and law enforcement officers are examples of people who regularly experience disrupted sleep cycles and face adverse long-term and short-term effects.

 Reduced Reaction Time